-Wambo are required to monitor water quality and volume for licensed discharges at monitoring location SW15 (EPL ID No. 4) and SW53 (EPL ID No. 19) in accordance with the licensed discharge limits and requirements detailed in Table 13 and relevant monitoring conditions of EPL 529 and the HRSTS (refer Appendix C).
+Wambo is required to monitor water quality and volume for licensed discharges at monitoring location SW15 (EPL ID No. 4) and SW53 (EPL ID No. 19) in accordance with the licensed discharge limits and requirements detailed in Table 13 and relevant monitoring conditions of EPL 529 and the HRSTS (refer Appendix C).
 These monitoring requirements include:

-- Ensuring continuous operation and maintenance of communication equipment which makes the conductivity and flow measurements taken at EPL ID No. 4 (SW15) available to the "Service provider" within one hour of those measurements being taken and makes them available in the format specified in the "Hunter River Salinity Trading Scheme Discharge Point Site Equipment" (DLWC, 2002); - Ensuring that all monitoring data is within a margin of error of 5% for conductivity measurements and 10% for discharge flow measurement and - Marking monitoring point EPL ID No. 4 (SW15) with a sign which clearly indicates the name of the licensee, whether the monitoring point is up or down stream of the discharge point and that it is a monitoring point for the HRSTS.
+- Ensuring continuous operation and maintenance of communication equipment which makes the conductivity and flow measurements taken available to the "Service provider" within one hour of those measurements being taken and makes them available in the format specified in the "Hunter River Salinity Trading Scheme Discharge Point Site Equipment" (DLWC, 2002); - Ensuring that all monitoring data is within a margin of error of 5% for conductivity measurements and 10% for discharge flow measurement and - Marking monitoring point EPL ID No. 4 (SW15) and EPA ID No. 19 (SW53) with signswhich clearly indicates the name of the licensee, whether the monitoring point is up or down stream of the discharge point and that it is a monitoring point for the HRSTS.